sector-11/music-recommendation-api/README.md

   - a minimum and maximum danceability range
   - a minimum and maximum tempo range
   - popularity, sorted by most popular

+This is a snippet of an SQL query in which a list of songs is returned by a single parameter:

+    SELECT songs.* FROM songs, artists, song_artists
+    WHERE song_artists.song_id = songs.id
+    AND song_artists.artist_id = artists.id
+    AND artists.id = :artistId

+Where :artistId is a stand in for the parameter.

+This is a snippet of an SQL query in which a list of songs is returned by two parameters:

+    SELECT DISTINCT songs.* FROM songs, artists, song_artists WHERE song_artists.song_id = songs.id
+    AND song_artists.artist_id = artists.id
+    AND songs.danceability > :min AND songs.danceability < :max

+Where :min and :max are stand ins for the parameters.

+The queries are additionally sorted by a Sort parameter from the org.springframework.data.domain package.

+    findSongByArtistId(Integer artistId, Sort.by("track_name");

+This sorts the list by the song names, ascending.

+    findSongByPopularity(Sort.by(Sort.Direction.DESC, "popularity");

+This sorts the list by the song popularity, descending.